huzaifac137/ninjas-user-management/readme.md

 ## -- For using backend in docker -----

-docker pull huzaifac137/ninjas-code-ums
+docker pull huzaifac137/ninjas-code-ums:v2 (this is latest) docker pull huzaifac137/ninjas-code-ums:latest (this is first version , older one)

-docker run -p 3001:3001 -d huzaifac137/ninjas-code-ums
+docker run -p 3001:3001 -d huzaifac137/ninjas-code-ums:v2

 Now you can access backend at http://localhost:3001/